R0Wi-DEV/workflow_ocr/README.md

 ### Generic troubleshooting guide

-Since this app does it's main work asynchronously, controlled by the NC cron, the troubleshooting gets slightly more complicated.
+Since this app does its main work asynchronously, controlled by the NC cron, the troubleshooting gets slightly more complicated.
 That's why we suggest to follow this guide if you're facing any issues:

 1. Create your OCR workflow with triggers and conditions to your taste
 2. Temporarily decrease the servers [loglevel](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/logging_configuration.html#log-level) to `0`
 3. Try to trigger the workflow according to the conditions you've set (for example by uploading a new PDF file or setting a new tag)
 4. Check your Database table `oc_jobs`.
 This should contain a new job for the OCR processing like this: `| OCA\WorkflowOcr\BackgroundJobs\ProcessFileJob | {"filePath":"some.pdf","settings":"{\"languages\":[\"eng\"]}"}`.
 If that's not the case, you can stop here.
-You're facing a condition issue. `nextcloud.log` might help you to find out why your workflow was not added to the queue
+You're facing a condition issue.
+The `nextcloud.log` file content might help you to find out why your workflow was not added to the queue
 5. If you can see a new job for the OCR process, run the [cron.php](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html#cron) once manually (for example by running `sudo -u www-data php -f /var/www/nextcloud/cron.php`)
-6. Inspect your `nextcloud.log` file (for example by using the [logreader](https://github.com/nextcloud/logreader)).
-You should be able to see various outputs, pointing you to the right direction (for example output of the `ocrmypdf` process)
+6. Inspect your `nextcloud.log` file (e.g. by using the [logreader](https://github.com/nextcloud/logreader)).
+You should be able to see various outputs, pointing you to the right direction (for example you should be able to see the output of the `ocrmypdf` process)

 ### The Nextcloud Workflowengine